rn1hd/rn1hd/README.md

 [Back to Top (Process Improvement Questions)](https://github.com/rn1hd#process-improvement-questions)

 - At my last job, I noticed that the Unit of Measure must be inputted manually in the old version of Purchase Request Information System.
 By converting it from an input box to a dropdown selection, the property officers are really **amazed** during my presentation of the new system.
-It prevents potential typographical errors and improves user experience.
+It prevents typographical errors and improves user experience.

 #### **How do you approach improving a process that already "works fine"?**